EdoGimo/node-red-contrib-accesscontrol/README.md

 In this example, it reads the injected values, granting permission of *Create ANY* to role *user* when accessing resource *object*.
 Attributes are not specified.
 ![Grant](figures/grant.png)

-When running the inject node, the values recorded by **grant** are handled by the **permission** node, a simple implementation to test one permission per time.
-If the permission is found to be correct, true is returned, as in this case.
+When running the inject node, the values recorded by **grant** are handled by the **permission** node, a simple implementation to test one permission per time, without attributes.
+If the permission is found to be correct, true is returned, as in this case, along with information about the potentially specified attributes.
 If it is incorrect, false is instead returned.
 ![Permission](figures/permission.png)

-To check more permissions at once the **permissions** node can be used: this node's options resemble those of the **grant** node, offering the possibility to select more CRUD actions simultaneously.
+To check more permissions at once the **permissions** node can be used: this node's options resemble those of the **grant** node, offering the possibility to select more CRUD actions simultaneously, plus including attributes.
 In a new example (always in the same flow, to maintain the accesscontrol instance), a grant node adds to *user* permission to *Read ANY* and *Update OWN* over *object*.
 Moreover, for *Update OWN* some attributes are also specified.
 ![Grant attributes](figures/grant_with_attr.png)

 **Permissions** will return true if at least one of the granted conditions is provided.
 In those cases where *Update ANY* permission is checked however, also the correct attributes have to be provided (all those specified or a subgroup of them).
 For example, in the following figure **permissions** confirms that *Read OWN* ("OWN" is logically a subgroup of "ANY") and *Update OWN* with just one of the attributes is permitted.